Image Credits: Veronika Yeroshenko/shutterstock.com

 - Noggings should be placed between the original and new studs.

-- Cut through the floor plate according to the width of the new door opening and then remove it.
+- Cut through the floor plate according to the width of the new door opening and then remove that section.

-- The door lining should be cut and placed within the new door opening.
-Also add the door stops.
+- The door lining should be cut and placed within the new door opening, and the door stops added.

-- Cover the edges of the doorframe by fitting the architraves followed by replacing of the skirting boards.
+- Cover the edges of the doorframe by fitting the architraves and then replace the skirting boards.

 - Hang the new door.